 The lightness and portability makes a ‘point and shoot’ great for popping in your bag, or a pocket.
 But, the lack of weight makes it prone to camera shake.
 Your finger pressing on the shutter risks moving the camera a tiny bit.

-The best way to keep yourself stable is to hold your compact is to brace your elbows gently but firmly against your body and hold your camera in front of you.
+The best way to keep yourself stable is to hold your compact is to brace yourself.
+Press your elbows gently but firmly against your body and hold your camera in front of you.
 You can also brace against a door jamb, window frame or the floor.
 Simple and it all works.

 - Zoom with your feet rather than use a digital zoom which magnifies wobble.
 You can approach a cat more quietly this way too.